 Returning the shopper to you

-paymentSuccessUrl - Successful initiation
+Successful initiation

-status, to your notifications URL.
-More details on notifications are available here.
+status, to your previously-configured notifications URL.

 Information sent to the success URL